 The more flimsy, foldable weekly, however, is more suitable for guys on the go.
 Though its ads are very similar to its monthly brother, the weekly attempts to include more timely content.

-With the World Cup in progress, the June 22 issue is filled with ads showing gals decked out in the national blue tops and white bottoms (well, to be more accurate, lace panties), with one such lady, shirt raised and seated in a makeshift train car, having her 88-centimeter cups fondled from behind as a soccer ball rests on her left knee.
+With the World Cup in progress, the June 22 issue is filled with ads showing gals decked out in the blue national jerseys and white bottoms (well, to be more accurate, lace panties), with one such lady, shirt raised and seated in a makeshift train car, having her 88-centimeter cups fondled from behind as a soccer ball rests on her left knee.

 Kimura’s most lucrative publication is Yukai (250 yen), generally a woman’s magazine that recruits female workers into fuzoku and advertises for host clubs (places in which men entertain women in a club atmosphere).